-There are two radiography program admissions options available.
+There are two radiography program admission options available.
 Qualified applicants must meet one of the following criteria and pass prerequisite courses listed below.
 The Northwestern Memorial School of Radiography offers a 21-month certificate program.

 Bachelor's Degree Program (2+2)

 This option is for applicants who want to earn a bachelor's degree.
 Students enroll in the Radiography Degree Program at the University of St. Francis, Lewis University, or Roosevelt University and participate in the 21-month clinical and didactic program at Northwestern Memorial Hospital.
 The affiliated institution provides all required prerequisite and non-clinical professional courses.
 A grade point average of 2.7 or higher for undergraduate courses (cumulative and prerequisite courses) is required.
 After completing the first two years of coursework, students apply for acceptance into the program at Northwestern Memorial; however, there is no guaranteed acceptance, as the program uses a competitive selection process.

-This option is for applicants who have completed necessary prerequisite coursework from an accredited college or university with a Grade Point Average of 2.7 or higher (cumulative and prerequisite courses), and a minimum of an Associate Degree.
+This option is for applicants who have completed the necessary prerequisite coursework from an accredited college or university with a grade point average of 2.7 or higher (cumulative and prerequisite courses) and a minimum of an associate degree.

 Remedial-level coursework and radiography-specific credits from other programs will not be accepted.
 All applicants, regardless of admission option, must have maintained an acceptable GPA of 2.7 or higher (cumulative and prerequisite courses) in order to be considered.
 A panel interview will be part of the selection process.